Scheduling and Fee Policies

 Fees:

-My regular fee for individual 50-minute sessions is $180.
-Full payment is due at the time of session.
+Our counsellors charge various prices per session and full payment is due at the time of session.
+You can find individual therapist fees on the booking page here: https://guidinglightcounsellingnl.janeapp.com/#/list.
 Cash, cheque, e-mail transfers, and credit cards are accepted.

 - If you cancel an appointment for any reason with less than 24 hours notice, you will be responsible for paying the full fee.